mcarvin8/ava-sf-devops/README.md

 The default model in `.gitlab-ci.yml` is the org branching model, where each Salesforce org has its own long-running Git branch.
 The rules can be updated based on your branching strategy.

-- The `test` stage contains jobs to either validate metadata before deployment to each org or run all local tests in an org on a schedule.
+- The `test` stage contains jobs to either validate metadata before deployment or run all local tests in an org on a schedule.
     - When a merge request is opened against one of the org branches, it will validate the changes in the org.
     - When you create a scheduled pipeline with the `$JOB_NAME` as "unitTest", it will run all local tests in your org.
         - Define `$AUTH_URL` and `$AUTH_ALIAS` when creating this scheduled pipeline.